If you are trying to set up lactation rooms for your employees, here are the basic things needed…

 A double action, electric, hospital grade breast pump.
 Mothers must each provide their own breast pump attachments.

-A small refrigerator for employee’s milk storage.
+A small refrigerator will be needed for employee’s milk storage.

-A footstool for shorter mothers.
+A footstool may be needed for shorter mothers.

 Magazines or books for reading.